 This will start a web server at the address http://localhost:8000/ serving the contents of

 index.html in the current directory.
-You can view other files in the directory as well.
+You can view other files in the directory by adding them to the URL.